DavidRC-Projects/ShareMyCare/README.md

 As a paramedic or emergency responder, I want to:
 - Access a patient's complete medical history immediately in emergency situations
 - View current medications, conditions, and allergies before making treatment decisions
+- See all medications including non-prescribed ones to avoid dangerous drug interactions
 - Make accurate assessments based on comprehensive patient information
 - Speed up decision-making by having critical health information readily available
 - Avoid misassessments that could delay appropriate care